Jason B. Cope, DDS, PhD, is a practicing orthodontist, teacher, publisher, inventor, and much sought after international speaker.

 OUTSIDE THE PRACTICE

-Dr. Jason Cope and his wife Dr. Laura Cope live in Dallas, TX with their labrador puppy named Dia.
-When not at the office or traveling the world lecturing, you can probably find Dr. Cope at Home Depot.
-He’s always finding new DIY projects to do around the house.
+Dr. Jason Cope, his wife Dr. Laura Cope live in Dallas, TX.
+When not at the office or traveling the world lecturing, you can probably find Dr. Cope spending time with his kids or taking a trip to Home Depot.
 He also enjoys other simple things in life, like spending time with family, gardening, fishing, riding horses and hiking.